-The TF Lite version differs from the standard TensorFlow model only in terms of post-training optimizations like quantization (conversion of floating point weights to an integer scale) that enable the model to be interpreted faster with little degradation in accuracy~\cite{tf-lite}.
+The TF Lite version differs from the standard TensorFlow model only in terms of post-training optimizations such as quantization (the conversion of floating-point weights to an integer scale).
+This allows a faster interpretation of the model with negligible degradation in accuracy~\cite{tf-lite}.
 As shown in Figure~\ref{fig:automl_cnn}, the input layer takes a $224\times224\times3$ tensor, corresponding to a $224\times224$ (typically resized to conform with the dimensions of the CNN input) image with 3 RGB channels, with 8-bit values per color channel.
 The intermediate layers use several types of convolutions in a repeating pattern.
-The final layers include the derivation of a 1,280-feature map (a vector summarising all the captured image features~\cite{Goodfellow-et-al-2016}).
-This feature map is then passed to a fully connected soft-max activation function that produces the final classification vector with the label probabilities, 1,678 of them in line with the number of species covered.
+The final layers include the derivation of a 1,280-feature map (a vector summarizing all the captured image features~\cite{Goodfellow-et-al-2016}).
+This feature map is then passed to a fully connected softmax activation function, which produces the final classification vector with probabilities for the labels, 1,678 of them in line with the number of species covered.
 In this context, fully connected means that every value of the feature map, combined with the internal weights, is taken into account to calculate the value of each output position.
-The soft-max activation function is used to produce the neural network's final output which, in this case, is a probability distribution~\cite{Goodfellow-et-al-2016}.
+The softmax activation function is used to produce the neural network's final output, which, in this case, is a probability distribution~\cite{Goodfellow-et-al-2016}.
 As expected for a probability distribution, the sum of all the probabilities in the output vector equals 1.
-Note that we always get such a vector, even for images outside the domain in question (in our case the native Portuguese flora).
+Note that we always get such a vector, even for images outside the domain in question (in our case, the native Portuguese flora).
 If the model is certain of a particular species, we get a high probability value for that species and low values for all the others.
-It can happen of course that the model is less certain, for instance when the probabilities assigned to the most high-ranked species are close (e.g., two or more very similar species).
-Finally, when the model fails to make any meaningful identification we get low probability values for all species.
+The model will be less certain, for instance, when the probabilities assigned to the most highly ranked species are close (e.g., two or more similar species).
+Finally, when the model fails to make any meaningful identification, we get low probability values for all species.